mateuszkornecki/chess-clock/README.md

 Here you can find the concept made in [figma](https://www.figma.com/file/zVBFNEoke9oWRG1fh0fZ9x/chess-clock?node-id=0%3A1).
 The final design is slightly different, but the main concept is still present.

+For the best experience download and use the app as a PWA.

 There are still some improvements that needs to be done, if you will find any bug feel free to report it on the [issue page](https://github.com/mateuszkornecki/chess-clock/issues)!

 ## Tech stack